HenrykHaniewicz/base_converter/README.md

 - Precision can be set arbitrarily high (default 50 digits for fractional parts)
 - Internal calculations use extra precision to avoid rounding errors
 - The algorithm for negative bases ensures principal value representation (all remainders are non-negative)
+- GUI features dynamic font sizing and responsive window width (up to 1000px) for optimal readability